Wombleton: Facilties

-The village has one public house, the Plough Inn, which was renovated in 2012.
+The village has one public house, The Plough, which was renovated in 2012.
 It has retained its original character, serves food and holds village community events.
 The pub is situated on the eastern side of the village on the junction with Main Street and Page Lane.
 Further along Page Lane there is a playing field with a cricket ground, a tennis court and a children's playground.

 Wombleton also formed a football team for the start of the 2013–14 season and are currently in the Beckett League Division 1, after becoming the first team to win the 2nd division and 1st division in two consecutive seasons.
 They joined the York League Division Three in summer 2018.

 The village no longer has a chapel, but the Wombleton Parish Hall on Page Lane acts as the focal point for occasional religious services.
 It also holds regular village and community events.

 Approximately 1 mi to the south of the village on the road to Harome, is the turning for an old RAF base, RAF Wombleton, which is now a private airfield and the location of a popular caravan campsite.
 Also at the turning on the Harome road is a Second World War Royal Canadian Air Force (RCAF) memorial which was dedicated in 2001.